mcv-m6-video/mcv-m6-2022-team6/Week4/README.md

 **Task 1.2** Off-the-shelt Optical Flow, on this task we implement the methods Horn Schunk, Farneback 2003 and Lucas-Kanade.

 * In order to visualize this different methods run the command task4_1_2() passing as the first argument Shunk (for Horn Schunk), Farneback or Kanade (for Lucas-Kanade)

+### Task 2 Multi-target single camera tracking
+Applying the best method  on all the cameras from Sequence S01, S03, and S04 of the AI City Challenge Track 1 Report best results for each camera.